 Kéknyelű, also known as 'Blue Stalk', is a native Hungarian grape unique to the Balaton wine region.
 Its name comes from its stems' distinctive blue colour, and these delicate grapes are only grown on around 50 hectares, making it an extremely rare but highly treasured variety.

 It goes very well with poultry dishes made with paprika, sea bass and fish tacos, smoked salmon, as well as washed-rind cheese including Appenzeller, Epoisses and Limburger.

 Ageing: 50% tank - 50% oak barrel

-The Dobosi family started to cultivate grape vines in 1721 and with the tradition of wine making passed from father to son, you can taste the 300 years of expertise.
-The family works 26.5 hectares in the picturesque Nivegy Valley, just north of Lake Balaton and selectively hand-harvests the ripe fruit.
-All of their grapes are grown organically, using all-natural methods which are in perfect harmony with nature.
-By cultivating native grape varieties which are uniquely suited to the special soil and microclimate, they have captured the essence of the sunny Balaton Uplands in every bottle.
+The Dobosi family started to cultivate grapevines in 1721, and with the tradition of winemaking passed from father to son, you can taste the 300 years of expertise.
+The family works 26.5 hectares in the picturesque Nivegy Valley just north of Lake Balaton, and selectively hand harvests the ripe fruit.
+All of their grapes are grown organically, and natural methods are used in the vinification process.
+Made mostly from native grape varieties that are uniquely suited to the local soil and microclimate, each bottle of Dobosi wine captures the essence of the sunny Balaton Uplands.

 Chicken Paprikas, called Paprikás Csirke in Hungarian, is a popular weekend staple and a classic of the Hungarian culinary arts.
 As suggested by its name, smoky and aromatic paprika is at the heart of the dish, which combines simple ingredients into comfort food paradise.